Marlo Stanfield

 Marlo Stanfield is a fictional character on the HBO television drama The Wire, played by actor Jamie Hector.
 Stanfield is a young, ambitious, intelligent and ruthless gangster and head of the eponymous Stanfield Organization in the Baltimore drug trade.
-Marlo's organization starts out small-time, competing with the larger Barksdale Organization, but rises to the top of the Baltimore drug trade fairly quickly.
+Marlo's organization starts out small-time, competing with the larger Barksdale Organization, but becomes a major player in the Baltimore drug trade fairly quickly.

 A repeated theme in Marlo's characterization is his demand for unconditional respect, which supersedes all other concerns.
-Marlo is murderously narcissistic; he frequently orders the deaths of those who disrespect him or undermine his name on the streets, and is arguably the most ruthless and violent of the drug kingpins portrayed in The Wire.
-In 2016, Rolling Stone ranked him #2 of their "40 Greatest TV Villains of All Time".
+He frequently orders the deaths of those who disrespect him or undermine his name on the streets, and is the most ruthless and violent of the drug kingpins portrayed in The Wire.

 Character background and plot relations

 Marlo's background prior to his drug empire is largely unexplored.
 He was a previous suspect in an unsolved case for Vernon Holley.
 Holley believed it was Marlo who killed his only witness as well as the original victims, yet no evidence could be traced back to him.
-The Barksdale Organization already had all the prime territory on the westside in the form of the public housing towers, and Avon Barksdale had little interest in the street corners.
+The Barksdale Organization already had all the prime territory on the westside in the form of the public housing towers, and Stringer Bell had little interest in the street corners, which put him at odds with his business partner Avon.

 Marlo's established rule and reputation is only noticed by the returning Barksdale dealers and soldiers after City Hall demolishes the towers, and Avon wishes to return to their roots in the streets, which escalates an all-out war over the best territory of the westside.